-30 Hidden iPhone Hacks You Never Knew About
+64 Hidden iPhone Tips and Tricks You Never Knew About

-From charging the battery faster to taking a hands-free photo, these secret iPhone hacks will be your new favorite tricks.
+From charging the battery faster to taking a hands-free photo, these secret iPhone tips and tricks will become your new favorite phone hacks

 You’ve been missing out on these iPhone hacks!